nklopstock611/turing-machine-interpreter/README.md

 #### Conditions:
 Use the instruction `? char label` to indicate conditions.
 Use a label to send the execution to that line, depending on the char condition.

-Also, use the instruction `C label` to continue the execution from that label.
+Also, use the instruction `C label` to continue the execution from that label call.

 Example:
 ```